courtcourtaney/voxEMG/README.md

 ## About
 <p>This repository contains information and all the editable project files for the VoxEMG project.
 VoxEMG is a pre-amplificaton circuit developed specifically for surface electromyography (sEMG) of the small extrinsic laryngeal muscles. <br>

 The circuit implemented in a wearable collar is being used to explore the vocalist-voice relationship by visualizing and sonifying movement.
-The circuit was developed to detect and study the differences between vocalised and subvocalised vocal activaton and to relay information about the singer's body movements in a variety of executed and imagined performance activities.
-More information regarding subvocalisation and musical imagery can be found in the papers: <br>
+The circuit was developed to detect and study the differences between vocalised and subvocalised vocal activaton and to relay information about the singer's body movements in a variety of executed and imagined performance activities.<br>

+The schematics and PCB designs have been created in and are editable in [KiCad](http://kicad-pcb.org).

+This is an ongoing body of work as part of my PhD, so please keep an eye out for updates, new implementations and improvements, and feel free to get in contact at any time regarding the project, what you're working on with it, and anything I can help with at: [c.n.reed@qmul.ac.uk](mailto:c.n.reed@qmul.ac.uk) </p><br>

+## Licensing

+<a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">VoxEMG</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Courtney N. Reed & Andrew P. McPherson</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>. </p><br>

+<p> In the spirit of open-access research, VoxEMG and the designs included here are are licensed under a Creative Commons Attribtion Sharealike license, or (https://creativecommons.org/licenses/by-sa/3.0/).
+The information here is free to use and edit, so long as you provide credit and release your resulting work under the same license.
+This means you are free edit and use these designs, as long as you agree to supply credit and release your results under the same license. <br>

+If you use these designs or reference them, please cite the following papers in your work: <br>

-Reed, C. N. and McPherson, A. P. <em>Surface Electromyography for Direct Vocal Control.</em> Proc.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Reed, C. N. and McPherson, A. P. <em>Surface Electromyography for Direct Vocal Control.</em> Proc.
 International Conference on New Interfaces for Musical Expression (NIME), July 21-25, Birmingham City University, pp. 458–463.
 Birmingham Conservatoire, Birmingham, UK.
 2020. [[PDF]](https://qmro.qmul.ac.uk/xmlui/bitstream/handle/123456789/65364/Reed%20Surface%20Electromyography%20for%202020%20Published.pdf?sequence=2) [[Video]](https://www.youtube.com/watch?v=1nWLgQGNh0g&list=PLz8WNY_I2S5TI1nA-6xaeJksLJPhPpeNa&index=5&t=0s0) <br>

-Reed, C. N. and McPherson, A. P. <em> Surface Electromyography for Sensing Performance Intention and Musical Imagery in Vocalists.</em> In Fifteenth International Conference on Tangible, Embedded, and Embodied Interaction (TEI’21), February 14–19, Salzburg, Austria.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Reed, C. N. and McPherson, A. P. <em> Surface Electromyography for Sensing Performance Intention and Musical Imagery in Vocalists.</em> In Fifteenth International Conference on Tangible, Embedded, and Embodied Interaction (TEI’21), February 14–19, Salzburg, Austria.
 ACM, New York, NY, USA, 11 pages.
 2021.
 [DOI: 10.1145/3430524.3440641](https://dl.acm.org/doi/10.1145/3430524.3440641) [[Video]](https://www.youtube.com/watch?v=XujlMjoBG04&list=PLqhXYFYmZ-VeRef4QbMrBzl3NIj6HhStb&index=31&ab_channel=ACMSIGCHI)<br>

-The schematics and PCB designs have been created in and are editable in [KiCad](http://kicad-pcb.org).

-This is an ongoing body of work as part of my PhD, so please keep an eye out for updates, new implementations and improvements, and feel free to get in contact at any time regarding the project, what you're working on with it, and anything I can help with at: [c.n.reed@qmul.ac.uk](mailto:c.n.reed@qmul.ac.uk) </p><br>

-## Licensing
-<p> In the spirit of open-access research, VoxEMG and the designs included here are are licensed under a Creative Commons Attribtion Sharealike license, or [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/).
-The information here is free to use and edit, so long as you provide credit and release your resulting work under the same license.
-This means you are free edit and use these designs, as long as you agree to supply credit and release your results under the same license.

 If you want to create a commercial product using the VoxEMG hardware designs and don't want to release it under the same license, you will need a commercial license.
 Please email me at [c.n.reed@qmul.ac.uk](mailto:c.n.reed@qmul.ac.uk) to enquire further.

-<a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">VoxEMG</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Courtney N. Reed & Andrew P. McPherson</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>. </p><br>

 ## Building the Circuit
 <p> If you are interested in getting a VoxEMG board, get in contact - I'm happy to help with any sEMG and vocal projects related projects and I can supply PCBs depending on the project.
 If you wish to make your own board, it is relatively in-expensive and easy to build the circuit yourself and try it out.
 A Bill of Materials (BOM) can be found in *VoxEMG-v3.1/EMGSensor3.1_bom.xlsx* or listed out below.
 The setup described here is for single-circuit dual muscle measurement; if you wish to only measure one muscle, you need only use one side of the ICs: </p> <br>